City Faces Financial Penalties After Altering a Metro-Funded Project

 Metro’s Board of Planning and Programming Committee approved a recommendation to revoke $435,000 in grant funds previously awarded to Culver City for its Move Culver City transportation project, as reported by Streetsblog LA.

-Metro LA granted Culver City MAT funds for $1.96 million for improvements related to mass transit in the downtown Culver City area near Metro’s E-Line station
+Metro LA granted Culver City MAT funds in the amount of $1.96 million for improvements related to mass transit in the downtown Culver City area near Metro’s E-Line station

 Studies conducted by the city revealed an increase in biking, walking, and bus travel that did not result in increased traffic for automobiles.
 However, residents in Culver City were frustrated by the protected bike lanes and insisted on their removal.